ndouellette/writing.evbogue.com/src/documents/stream.md

+March 18 2013 | Yoga to the People!
+Daifuku!
+Snow!
+It's the perfect New York day.

 March 17 2013 | Today I won at Uno for the first time

 March 16 2013 | Today I learned how to play Uno (hold your hand close).
 How to run [Node using Lua](http://luvit.io/).
 And it's best to run to your bank before your [govt starts taking 10%](http://www.irishexaminer.com/breakingnews/world/cyprus-savers-lose-10-of-money-after-shock-bailout-588134.html).
 I have still not won Uno